evgenyvinnik/20forms-20designs/README.md

 ## 🔧 Adding a New Library

+1. Create a new directory for each form: `apps/<library>-<form>/`
-1. Implement all 20 forms in `src/component-libraries/<library-name>/`
+2. Implement all 20 forms following the pattern from existing libraries
-2. Update `scripts/generate-mini-apps.mjs` with the library configuration
-3. Run `npm run generate` to create mini-apps
-4. Update `apps/shell/src/config.ts` with the new library
+3. Update `apps/shell/src/config.ts` with the new library (add to LibraryId type, LIBRARY_NAME_TO_ID, and LIBRARIES array)
-5. Run `npm run build`
+4. Run `npm run build`

 ## 🔧 Adding a New Form

-1. Create the form component in each library's directory
+1. Create the form in each library's directory: `apps/<library>-<new-form>/`
-2. Update the FORMS array in `scripts/generate-mini-apps.mjs`
+2. Follow the pattern from existing forms in each library
-3. Run `npm run generate`
-4. Update `apps/shell/src/config.ts` with the new form
+3. Update `apps/shell/src/config.ts` with the new form (add to FormId type, FORM_NAME_TO_ID, and FORMS array)
-5. Run `npm run build`
+4. Run `npm run build`

 ## 🌐 Deployment